2023 Best Value Fisheries Sciences Bachelor's Degree Schools

 The average tuition and fees for an out-of-state undergraduate student at Northern Michigan University are $18,828 a year.

-Oregon State University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree fisheries sciences programs.
-Oregon State is a fairly large public school located in the small city of Corvallis.
+With a ranking of #6, Oregon State University did quite well on this year’s best value schools for fisheries sciences students working on their bachelor’s degree.
+Oregon State is a very large public school located in the small city of Corvallis.

 Oregon State undergraduate students pay an average of $31,579 in tuition and fees each year.
 The average amount in student loans that fisheries majors at Oregon State take out while working on their Bachelor's Degree is $36,016.

-Purdue University - Main Campus landed the #7 spot in the 2023 rankings for the best value bachelor’s degree fisheries sciences programs.
-Purdue is a fairly large public school located in the small city of West Lafayette.
+Purdue University - Main Campus ranked #7 on this year’s Best Value Fisheries Sciences Bachelor’s Degree Schools list.
+Purdue is a fairly large public school located in the city of West Lafayette.

 The average tuition and fees for an out-of-state undergraduate student at Purdue are $28,794 a year.

-In addition to its great value ranking, Purdue is in the top 10% of all schools on our Best Fisheries Sciences Bachelor’s Degree Schools list.
+As a testament to the quality of education it offers, Purdue also is in the top 10% of our Best Fisheries Sciences Bachelor’s Degree Schools ranking.

 Read full report on Fisheries Sciences at University of Idaho

-University of Minnesota - Twin Cities ranked #9 on this year’s Best Value Fisheries Sciences Bachelor’s Degree Schools list.
-Located in the large city of Minneapolis, UMN Twin Cities is a public college with a fairly large student population.
+University of Minnesota - Twin Cities came in at #9 in this year’s edition of the Best Value Fisheries Sciences Bachelor’s Degree Schools ranking.
+Located in the large city of Minneapolis, UMN Twin Cities is a public school with a very large student population.

 Out-of-state tuition fees for undergraduate students at UMN Twin Cities are $33,818 per year.
 The average amount in student loans that fisheries majors at UMN Twin Cities take out while working on their Bachelor's Degree is $23,190.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $294.

-Paul Smiths College of Arts and Science came in at #10 in this year’s edition of the Best Value Fisheries Sciences Bachelor’s Degree Schools ranking.
+Paul Smiths College of Arts and Science landed the #10 spot in the 2023 rankings for the best value bachelor’s degree fisheries sciences programs.
 Located in the rural area of Paul Smiths, Paul Smith's College is a private not-for-profit college with a small student population.

-Read full report on Fisheries Sciences at Paul Smiths College of Arts and Science
+Full Fisheries Sciences at Paul Smiths College of Arts and Science Report

 View the Best Value Fisheries Sciences Bachelor's Degree Schools for a specific region near you.